 - Concentrating on an age appropriate task.
 Imagine walking into a room and wondering why you are there (yes, this also happens with age!).
 This is why some children struggle with concentrating.

-So how can we help children with a weak working memory?
+How can we help children with a poor working memory?

 Like with many things, you can help children with a poor working memory to improve.
 Any child will benefit from these activities.